vmware/cloud-director-java-clients/README.md

 ## License

 [BSD-2](LICENSE.txt)
-Testing the commit added to readme
+Test the commit added to readme